giannimonaco/DREAMChallenge_Deconvolution/README.md

 --Cancer <CRC,BRCA> | With this option, you can choose to deconvolute also cancer cells from Colon (CRC) or Breast (BRCA) cancer.
 -- OutFormat <wide,long> | You can choose if the results shoudl be formatted as wide or long table.
 The default parameter is wide.
 -- PrefixOutput <path/to/output/Prefix> | If you want to add a prefix to your result file add it through this argument.
 You could also add the path where you want to save your results.
 --Submission <first,second,third> |Choose which signature matrix you want to use between the ones developed for the three submissions to the DREAM challenge.
-The default parameter is third, as better results were obtained for the last submission.
+The default parameter is third, as better results were obtained for the last submission for the fine subchallenge.